rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 Important:

-A script for running the *benchmark-IO* with the aggregation_patern is also [stored in this repository](https://github.com/rosafilgueira/Optimization_CollectiveIO_MPI/blob/master/IO-External/run-benchmark.sh), which has been used in [EDDIE cluster](http://www.ed.ac.uk/information-services/research-support/research-computing/ecdf)
+A script for running the *benchmark-IO* with the aggregation_patern is also [provided in this repository](https://github.com/rosafilgueira/Optimization_CollectiveIO_MPI/blob/master/IO-External/run-benchmark.sh), which has been used in [EDDIE cluster](http://www.ed.ac.uk/information-services/research-support/research-computing/ecdf)

 For more details:
 - [Rosa'sPhD Thesis](http://www.arcos.inf.uc3m.es/~rosaf/tesis.pdf)